 Key Takeaways for Decision Makers

 How important is a brand name in the telehandler market?
-Thousands of dollars in advertising, marketing, and brand awareness are spent each year by major OEMs in this space, and they’re mostly geared towards the sale of new equipment.
-On the secondary market, the impact of the manufacturer on the average resale price can be harder to determine.
-At EquipmentWatch, we have developed a metric, known as the brand premium, to better understand this topic.
+Millions of dollars in advertising, marketing, and brand awareness are spent each year by major OEMs in this space, and they’re mostly geared towards the sale of new equipment.
+On the secondary market, the impact of the manufacturer on the fair market value can be harder to determine.
+At EquipmentWatch, we turn to a metric known as brand premium to better understand this topic.

 In this article, our brand premiums are based off quarterly average asking prices on the resale channel for telehandlers within each brand.
 Average asking prices across the full resale channel are used as our baseline.
 The graphs within this article were created by isolating the impact of brand name by holding remaining factors such as age and equipment size constant across more than 260,000 telehandler observations.
 The brand premium is the percentage difference between the brand’s average asking price and the average for all telehandlers in our market data.
 We chose these ten brands because they make up over 96% of the used market for telehandlers.
 Brand premiums are important to understand because they provide insight as to which brands have the highest perceived value.

 As can be seen in the first brand premium graph at the top of this page, Caterpillar has the highest brand premium in Q3 2021 and was the highest throughout the full three years analyzed.
 Lull and Manitou both saw impressive improvements to their brand premiums between Q3 2018 and Q3 2021, with Lull increasing from -3.7% to 7.1% and Manitou climbing from -10.1% to 2.9%.